Best practices for iOS apps

-These service processes are unable to decrypt MDX encrypted file data, so the managed app must provide the service process with a temporary unencrypted copy of the data which is subsequently deleted by the managed app after 5 seconds.
-It is important that you are aware of the limitation when using these classes because we lose containment control of the data provided to these classes due to Apple implementation of these specific classes.
+These service processes cannot decrypt MDX encrypted file data.
+Therefore, the managed app must provide the service process with a temporary unencrypted copy of the data.
+The copy is deleted by the managed app after 5 seconds.
+It is important that you are aware of the limitation when using these classes.
+The reason is that we lose containment control of the data provided to these classes due to Apple implementation of the specific classes.

 Memory mapping is problematic for Citrix Endpoint Management encryption since it relies on app calling file I/O system call interfaces.

 Encryption adds measurable overhead.
 Developers should optimize disk I/O to prevent performance degradation.
-As an example, if you are repeatedly reading and writing the same information, you might want to implement an app level cache.
+For example, if you’re repeatedly reading and writing the same information, you might want to implement an app level cache.

 Citrix Endpoint Management only encrypts instances of the Apple libsqlite.dylib .
-If the application directly links with and/or embeds an private version of the libsqlite.dylib , the databases instances of that private library will not be encrypted by Citrix Endpoint Management.
+If the application directly links with and/or embeds an private version of the libsqlite.dylib , the databases instances of that private library are not encrypted by Citrix Endpoint Management.